-The company has developed and periodically updates a public grievance leaflet, which advises those with a grievance on how they can lodge a grievance related to Sakhalin-2 project activities.
-This also applies to individuals who have been part of an involuntary resettlement programme (for information on resettlement issues, please refer to the resettlement action plan provided on the Sakhalin Energy website).
+The company has developed and has been regularly updating its Grievance procedure brochure, which provides recommendations on how to submit a grievance in connection with the Sakhalin-2 project.
+It also applies to people falling under the involuntary resettlement programme (resettlement information, such as resettlement plan published on the Sakhalin Energy website).